-In Loki: Agent of Asgard, the main villain of the piece manages to pull off one of these that involves time-travel, murdering an otter, setting the otter's brothers against each other, a young Odin, and shooting a giant fish-monster with a bazooka, all to cause the creation of a sword that the current Loki acquired before the series began.
+In Loki: Agent of Asgard, the main villain of the piece manages to pull off one of these that involves time-travel, murdering a shapeshifter who looks like an otter, setting the shapeshifter's brothers against each other, a young Odin, Asgard's greatest hero, and shooting a giant fish that's actually a dwarf with a bazooka, all to cause the creation of a sword that the current Loki acquired before the series began.